pboling/flag_shih_tzu/README.md

     $ rake test:all

-This will internally use rvm and bundler to load specific ActiveRecord versions before executing the tests (see `gemfiles/`), e.g.:
+This will internally use rvm and bundler to load specific Rubies and ActiveRecord versions before executing the tests (see `gemfiles/`), e.g.:

     $ NOCOVER=true BUNDLE_GEMFILE='gemfiles/Gemfile.activerecord-4.1.x' bundle exec rake test